-People in business often do a lot of networking, but if you're only networking with those who want to keep things as they are, you may miss out on opportunities to help overcome stereotypes of women.
+People in business often do a lot of networking.
+But in social situations where you’re mixing with strangers, it can be easy to stick to groups that are familiar to you.
+It takes a little effort to break out of your normal sphere.
+But if you're only networking with those who want to keep things as they are, you may miss out on opportunities to help overcome stereotypes of women.
+Taking the initiative to go introduce yourself to a new group can be all it takes to cross boundaries and form meaningful connections.
 At least include others who share your intention to make a difference in gender equality within your networking circle.

 - Speak Out Against Gender Bias.

-When you or someone else is harmed or held back due to gender bias against them, be prepared to speak out against the practices that caused the damage.
+When someone is harmed or held back due to gender bias against them, be prepared to speak out against the practices that caused the damage.
+These situations include when you are the recipient of biased actions.
 Whether the problem is female or male stereotypes, the added attention can help effect change.

 - Don't Put Yourself or Others Down Because Of Gender.

 Whatever you do, never put yourself down for being the gender that you are.
 Whether you're a woman or a man, perfect stereotypes don't exist.
-Think of yourself as the complex person that you are, because reducing yourself to a stereotypical image may encourage you to denigrate yourself in a way that harms you in the long term.
-Find a way to be happy and proud of who you are, regardless of what other people think you should be due to your gender.
+Think of yourself as the complex person that you are.
+Reducing yourself to a stereotypical image may encourage you to denigrate or judge yourself in negative ways.
+Find a way to be happy and proud of who you are, regardless of who other people think you should be due to your gender.

 - Get Help for Mental Health Issues, Whether You Are a Male or Female.

-There are several gender differences in seeking mental health help.
+There are several gender differences involved in the field of psychology and the practice of seeking mental health help.
 Women are more likely to go to their family doctor with mental health issues, while men are more likely to seek help from a specialist or inpatient care.

 For both women and men, seeking help can be challenging.
-When it comes to your mental health, the time to seek help is as soon as you realize you have a problem you can't handle on your own.
+You should consult a specialist as soon as you realize you have a problem you can't handle on your own.

 Seeking help doesn't have to be complicated.
 Whether you are having mental health issues due to gender stereotypes or because of your unique life situation, you can get help in your local community.
 Another option is to talk to a licensed counselor at BetterHelp for affordable and convenient online therapy.
 Their counselors are qualified to handle these types of issues, and they will do it in a manner that protects your privacy and dignity.
 Here are a couple reviews of counselors to read, from people experiencing a range of life's challenges.